Greg Bingham - PresidentWashington D.C.

-Greg Bingham is the President of The Kenrich Group LLC.
-He has over 32 years of experience in the field of business consulting, primarily for Government and Construction Contractors.
+Greg is a forensic accounting and quantum expert with over 33 years of experience in the field of business consulting, primarily for Government and Construction Contractors.

-Greg is an Adjunct Professor in the George Washington University where he teaches Pricing and Cost Issues in Government Contracts (GCON 6506), a graduate level course in the Masters of Science in Government Contracts program.
+Greg holds a BS Electrical Engineering and an MBA.
+He is an Adjunct Professor at George Washington University where he teaches Pricing and Cost Issues in Government Contracts (GCON 6506), a graduate level course in the Masters of Science in Government Contracts program.
 Course topics include the development or evaluation of proposals relating to contract awards, requests for equitable adjustment or claims, and termination settlement proposals.
 Audit and evaluation of cost or pricing data as well as other information is also addressed.
 The students who take this class have routinely included government contracting officers, contracting officer representatives and contract specialists.

 Greg is a member of Government Contracts Advisory Board at George Washington University.
 He is also an associate member of the American Bar Association’s (ABA) Public Contract Section, a member of the National Contract Management Association and the Vice-Chair for the Accounting, Cost & Pricing Committee of the Public Contract Section.
 Greg is a regular contributor to academic books and journals in relation to contracts, including Thomas Reuters.